Huangmachi/ECMP/README.md

 ECMP is a traffic routing application for Fattree network, switching packets with static hash algorithm.
 It is suitable for fattree4 and fattree8, using OpenFlow 1.3.0.
 It can work without a SDN controller.

-### Download File
+### Download

-Download files into ryu directory, for instance, 'ryu/ryu/app/ECMP' is OK.
+Download files into Ryu directory, for instance, 'ryu/ryu/app/ECMP' is OK.

 ### Start